 In his first two years of eligibility, he has been blocked by other running backs -- Marshall Faulk in 2011 and Curtis Martin in 2012.
 This year, Bettis is the only running back among the 15 modern era finalists.

 Three first-year candidates are expected to get voted in: Ravens offensive tackle Jonathan Ogden, Cowboys guard Larry Allen and Giants defensive end Michael Strahan.
 Bill Parcells, who won two Super Bowls as a coach, should make the Hall of Fame as well.

 Bettis ranks sixth on the NFL's all-time rushing list, which seems to weigh heavily for voters.
-The top four (Emmitt Smith, Walter Payton, Barry Sanders and Martin) are in the Hall of Fame, and LaDainian Tomlinson, who is fifth, retired before the start of the 2012 season.
+The top four (Emmitt Smith, Walter Payton, Barry Sanders and Martin) are all in the Hall of Fame, and LaDainian Tomlinson (who is fifth) retired before the start of the 2012 season.